alexpetros/unplannedobsolescence.com/content/blog/why-fight-for-a-word/index.md

 +++
-title = "Why Fight For a Word" description = "On picking your pedantry battles." date = 2025-01-31
+title = "Why Fight for a Word" description = "On picking your pedantry battles." date = 2025-01-31